RayyGao/two-sigma/README.md

 [Two Sigma description](https://www.kaggle.com/c/two-sigma-connect-rental-listing-inquiries).

+## Installation

+clone repository, cd to project directory, and use `make` command.

 ## This Git repository

 Ideas are taken [from here](https://svds.com/jupyter-notebook-best-practices-for-data-science/) and below is an abbreviation of some of the